Tremelune/cribl/README.md

 memory in chunks commensurate with how much data has been transferred in the response.

-The slowest requests are those for which the log file is large, and the filter term is rare.
+Besides those that transfer many lines, the slowest requests are those for which the log file is large, and the filter term is rare.
 The app might go through a whole 2GB file just to find three lines that match.
+I thought about trying to leverage a local grep instance, but that opens the door to a lot more environmental variables than I want in a take-home exercise...

+I also considered pagination, but pagination is *annoying*.

 ## Assumptions
 - All log files are plain text UTF-8.
 - If no limit is specified, clients are expected to handle response sizes over a GB.
+- Log lines are returned most-recent first, which means if you request the entire log and write it to disk, the last line written will be the first line read (the oldest).